chefsApprentice/mpc-js/README.md

 - [ ] Fix refresh on trim
 - [ ] Fix Player looping
 - [ ] Fix default trim time not working
+- [ ] What happens if no sequence enabled?

 ## Deploy on Vercel